ritterim/rimdev-blog/_posts/2017-06-23-making-a-web-request-after-an-appveyor-deployment-to-start-an-application.md

       }
 ```

-**Note:** In this case you'll still pay the startup penalty.
-For performance sensitive applications you may need to bring the application online as a second instance and *swap* to the new instance, which isn't covered here.
+If your users are lucky, AppVeyor will pay the start-up cost penalty a real human would normally experience.
+If luck is unacceptable, you may consider using a staging slot and only switch to production once your application is fully warmed up.